 In North America Mother’s Day is celebrated on the second Sunday in May.
 Currently, there are close to 70 countries that officially celebrate Mother’s Day, but at different times of the year.
-In the UK, it is called “Mothering Day” and falls on the fourth Sunday of Lent.
-Mothering Day this year is March 14th.
+In the UK and other Commonwealth countries, it is called “Mothering Day” and falls on the fourth Sunday of Lent.
+Mothering Day this year is March 27th.

 Mothering Sunday didn’t start as a celebration for Mothers.
 It began in the 16th Century he word “mothering” referred to the “mother church”, which is to say the main church or cathedral of the region.

 It became a tradition that, on the fourth Sunday of Lent, people would return to their mother church for a special service.
 This pilgrimage was apparently known as “going a-mothering”, and became something of a holiday event, with domestic servants–like our downstairs staff at Downton Abbey–traditionally given the day off to visit their own families as well as their mother church.

 Celebrate like it is 2019

 COVID social distancing restrictions had an impact on how Mothering Day was celebrated in the UK.
 Now that they are relaxed we can enjoy time together.

 My mother lives across the country so celebrating remotely is still in place.

 Options for those who

 - Send a Card or write a letter